multipliedtwice/svgtovue-cli/README.md

 ----
 ## About
-- icons will be added to components automatically (no need to import it)
+:mag: icons will be added to components automatically (no need to import it)

-- SSR & Nuxt ready
+:v: SSR & Nuxt ready

-- no ```v-html``` used
+:lock: no ```v-html``` used

-- 834 bytes Gzipped
+:boom: 834 bytes Gzipped

-- automatic optimization of SVG
+:hocho: automatic optimization of SVG

-- fully customizable template
+:performing_arts: fully customizable template

-- viewbox will be added automatically
+:wink: viewbox will be added automatically

-- WAI-ARIA ready
+:innocent: WAI-ARIA ready

 ## Demo